 - ¼ cup unsalted butter, melted and cooled slightly (4 tablespoons)

 - ½ cup sour cream

-- Line a standard muffin pan with 10 paper liners, set aside and pre heat oven to 400°F or 200°C.
+- Line a standrad muffin pan with 6 paper liners, set aside.
+Pre heat oven to 425°F.

-- Add all dry ingredients into a large bowl and whisk to combine.
-Remove about a tablespoon of this mixture and save for later use.
+- Add all dry ingredients into a small bowl and whisk to combine.

 - Place pan on a wire rack to cool completely.